JustScriptin/codebase-to-repo/README.md

 **Script Name**: `repo-file.sh`
 **Description**:
-This Bash script combines your project’s folder structure and file contents (filtered by file extensions and exclusion lists) into a single timestamped text file.
-It is particularly useful when you want to share or inspect your entire codebase in one file—minus large auto-generated folders (e.g., `node_modules`) and config files you don’t want to include (e.g., `.env`).
+This Bash script combines your project's folder structure and file contents (filtered by file extensions and exclusion lists) into a single timestamped text file.
+It is particularly useful when you want to share or inspect your entire codebase in one file—minus large auto-generated folders (e.g., `node_modules`) and config files you don't want to include (e.g., `.env`).

 ## Table of Contents
 1. [Features](#features)